London Police arrest 17-year-old hacker suspected of Uber and GTA 6 breaches

 Microsoft SQL servers hacked in TargetCompany ransomware attacks

-Vulnerable Microsoft SQL servers are being targeted in a new wave of attacks with FARGO ransomware, security researchers are warning.
-BleepingComputer reported similar attacks in February, dropping Cobalt Strike beacons, and in July when threat actors hijacked vulnerable MS-SQL servers to steal bandwidth for proxy services.
-The latest wave is more catastrophic, aiming for a quick and easy profit by blackmailing database owners.
-Security researchers at AhnLab Security Emergency Response Center (ASEC) say that FARGO is one of the most prominent ransomware strains that focus on MS-SQL servers, along with GlobeImposter.
-This malware family has been referred to as “Mallox” in the past because it used to append the “.mallox” extension to the files it encrypts.
+Microsoft SQL servers are being targeted with FARGO ransomware, according to researchers at AhnLab Security Emergency Response Center (ASEC).
+This follows similar attacks in February, in which attackers dropped Cobalt Strike beacons, and then in July when MS-SQL servers were hacked to steal bandwidth for proxy services.
+This latest attack aims for quick and easy profit through blackmailing database owners.
+According to AhnLab, “FARGO is one of the most prominent ransomware strains that focus on MS-SQL servers, along with GlobeImposter.
+This malware family has been referred to as “Mallox” in the past because it used to append the “.mallox” extension to the files it encrypts.”

 Attackers impersonate CircleCI platform to compromise GitHub accounts

-GitHub is warning of an ongoing phishing campaign targeting its users to steal credentials and two-factor authentication (2FA) codes by impersonating the CircleCI DevOps platform.
-The company learned of the attacks against its users on September 16, it pointed out that the phishing campaign has impacted many victim organizations except GitHub.
-Phishing messages claims that a user’s CircleCI session expired and attempt to trick recipients into logging in using GitHub credentials.
+According to Security Affairs, “GitHub is warning of an ongoing phishing campaign targeting its users to steal credentials and two-factor authentication (2FA) codes by impersonating the CircleCI DevOps platform.”
+They learned about the attacks September 16, pointing out that “the phishing campaign has impacted many victim organizations except GitHub.”
+This was being done to trick victims into logging in, using GitHub credentials, under the misapprehension that their CircleCI session had expired.
 The company pointed out that the accounts protected by hardware security keys are not vulnerable to this attack.

 Agencies don’t know what sensitive data new IT systems collect on Americans, GAO report finds